 - They will guide you in planning to confront your stress.
 Even if it causes short-term emphasis, doing this can reduce tension in the long run.

 - Your counselor may help you gather information, explore options, and seek out professional help if necessary.
-What you can do is review this plan regularly and update it with any developments.
+What you can do is review this plan regularly and update it with development.

 Identify Stress And Practice Health Coping Strategies